|

 after serving nearly 28 years of his life-time sentence.

-Mandela was the leader of the South African political organization ANC
+Mandela was the leader of the South African political organization

 During his imprisonment, many people from all over the world fought for his

-release and for the abolishment of Apartheid.
+release and for the abolishment of the South African Apartheid.

 |

-In 1986, a secret operation led by then-ANC intelligence officer
+In 1986, a secret operation led by (then) ANC intelligence officer

 Operation Vula [2] (Eng: commence).

-then head of the Dutch anti-apartheids movement.
+at the time head of the Dutch anti-apartheid movement.

 Her work involved finding professional makeup artists for making